cghiaus/dm4bem/README.md

 The advantage of the method, as compared with other existing alternatives, is that the state-space representation is obtained; therefore eigenvalues analysis is achievable.

+The disadvantage is that, in the current implementation, application on large models is tedious and prone to errors.

 The notebooks can be run interactively on `MyBinder.org` by clicking on the button below:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cghiaus/dm4bem/HEAD)